 Persons who only receive services from large-scale efforts such as immunization programs, screening programs, and health fairs are not counted as patients.
-Persons whose only service from the grantee is a part of the WIC program are not counted as patients.
+Persons whose only service from the grantee is a part of the WIC program or other programs are not counted as patients.